cms66/rpi-iot/README.md

     If you want a GUI:
      - Angry IP Scanner (https://sourceforge.net/projects/ipscan/files/latest/download), or if setting up a static IP then
      - Advanced IP scanner (https://www.advanced-ip-scanner.com/download/Advanced_IP_Scanner_2.5.3850.exe) and make a note of MAC address (doesn't always pick up raspberrypi.local hostname but shows as Manufacturer = Raspberry Pi Foundation).
- - Login via ssh as the user created during imaging and download this Repo
+ - Login via ssh as the user created during imaging and run initial setup
 <pre><code>sudo sh /boot/firmware/rpi-iot-master/rpi_setup_base.sh</code></pre>
   - Select option to apply changes
       - Poweroff (recommended for multiple RPi scenario) to setup a static/reserved IP address on router (using MAC address noted earlier) or